 Like full-size speakers, earbuds distort different parts of the audio spectrum.
 No two pairs of earbuds will sound the same.
 While there are several objective factors that separate high-quality and low-quality sound, personal preference is perhaps the most important consideration.
 Some folks like a bassy sound balance, while others prefer a heavier treble.

-None of the earbuds on this list are truly noise-canceling.
-Effective noise cancellation is a feature of more expensive options.
+Most of the earbuds on this list aren’t truly noise-canceling, save for the Anker Soundcore Life A3i Earbuds, which are certainly an outlier at this price point, and effective noise cancellation is typically a feature of more expensive options.
 Still, many users prefer to be able to hear their surroundings while listening to music or podcasts.
 Some earbuds on this list will simply muffle — but not cancel — outside noise, which comes in handy — especially in loud environments.

 Ultimately, many users find that they do not need everyday earbuds with elite sound quality.
 For most users, a few sonic flaws are reasonable — especially if you want to spend $50 or less.